More menu items

 • GVR Photography Club, Santa Rita Springs Social Center

-We’ll meet at the Photography Club upper-level parking lot at 9:15 AM for carpooling, departure at 9:30 AM.
-Please wear your GVR Photography Club or Camera Club badge, if you have one.
-For those carpooling, $8.00 is an appropriate contribution to the driver.
+We’ll meet at the Photography Club upper-level parking lot at 3:15 PM for carpooling, departing at 3:45 PM.
+Comfortable shoes, water, a tripod and a folding chair are suggested.
+Please wear your GVR Photography Club or Camera Club badge, if available.
+For those carpooling, $5.00 is an appropriate contribution to the driver.

 GVR requires that every person participating in club's field trips must sign a waiver absolving GVR of any liability.
 You will be required to sign the waiver at the Photography club before the trip departs.

-If you need to cancel, please contact the Field Trip Coordinator Lynn Rozema at 719-351-5193 or email lrozema51@gmail.com.
+If you need to cancel, please contact the Field Trip Facilitator Monica Parker at 618-304-1164 or email mparker582@aol.com.
 We may have people on the wait list to take your place.

 NOTICE: